DataDog/documentation/content/en/security_platform/cspm/findings.md

 {{< img src="security_platform/cspm/findings/evaluation-fail.png" alt="Filtering by evaluation fail" style="width:100%;">}}

+The side panel shows details of each resource that has been evaluated by the rule.

+{{< img src="security_platform/cspm/findings/no-security-group-ingress.png" alt="Ranked order resources in the side panel" style="width:65%;">}}

 Findings can also be aggregated by resource to rank order resources that have failed the most rule evaluations so you can prioritize remediation.

-{{< img src="security_platform/cspm/findings/no-security-group-ingress.png" alt="Ranked order resources in the side panel" style="width:65%;">}}
+{{< img src="security_platform/cspm/findings/eval-fail-group-by-resource.png" alt="Group and aggregate by resource in search" style="width:100%;">}}

 The side panel lists rules that were evaluated against the resource, some of which you may choose to be addressed to improve your security configuration posture.

-{{< img src="security_platform/cspm/findings/eval-fail-group-by-resource.png" alt="Group and aggregate by resource in search" style="width:100%;">}}
+{{< img src="security_platform/cspm/findings/passed-rules.png" alt="Group and aggregate by resource in search" style="width:100%;">}}

 ## Further reading